How to Find the Right Therapist for You

 Ideally, you’ll meet with a couple of therapists and then pick the best fit.
-“I jokingly say to people that it’s like buying a pair of jeans; you may have to try on a few before you find the one that works,” says Salcedo.
+“I jokingly say to people that it’s like buying a pair of jeans; you may have to try on a few before you find the one that works,” Salcedo says.
 You should also feel confident about your therapist’s skills and comfortable with the idea of her challenging you, notes Bufka.
-And while you don’t necessarily need to pick someone you’d want to be friends with, it is important that you feel you can be open and honest with your therapist—and that she respects you.
+And while you don’t necessarily need to pick someone you’d want to be friends with, it is important that you feel you can be open and honest with your therapist—and that they respect you.

 Therapy can be expensive—a session is often $100 or more.
 But there are affordable options.
 Some therapists offer group therapy at lower rates.
 Community health centers often provide free or low-cost mental health services.
 Also, check out the graduate psychology or social work programs at your local university to see if there’s a clinic where trainees offer treatment.

 Online therapy is another option.
-Companies like Talkspace (from $49 per week) and BetterHelp (from $35 per week) connect users with therapists via a variety of methods, including text, audio, and video chat.
+Companies like Talkspace and BetterHelp connect users with therapists through a variety of methods, including text, audio, and video chat.
 Aubrey Williams, 33, of the Nashville area, started online therapy with Talkspace when she was struggling to get pregnant.
 She says she appreciated the price tag and the accessibility.
-“If I had a thought or a question at 2 in the morning, I could just leave it for my therapist,” says Williams, who now has a 7-month-old son.
+“If I had a thought or a question at 2 a.m., I could just leave it for my therapist,” says Williams.
 “I was leaving messages for my therapist while nursing, sitting in the car, or at the office.”
 Studies have found that, in general, online therapy is about as effective as in-person treatment.
 NAMI also has a helpline (800-950-6264), and many local NAMI affiliates have free peer support groups.
 If you’re in crisis, call the National Suicide Prevention Lifeline (800-273-8255).
 You absolutely don’t have to let cost prevent you from getting much-needed help.

 One common type is CBT, which is the most research-backed treatment for anxiety disorders and depression.
 It’s based partly on the idea that distorted thinking is a main cause of mental distress.
 Say you’re in therapy for depression.
 If a friend didn’t stop to chat at school drop-off, you might think, “She must hate me.
 I’m worthless.”
 During CBT, a therapist would help you identify these unhelpful thoughts, challenge them, and replace them with more realistic ones.
 She might encourage you to instead think, “My friend was probably busy and had to dash out.”
 For anxiety issues, CBT also usually involves “exposure,” in which you gradually expose yourself to the things you’re afraid of.
 So if you have an elevator phobia, you’ll work with your therapist to feel more comfortable in and around elevators.